clomax/portfolio/data/pung.md

 [Code](https://github.com/clomax/pong_neural_net)

-I was asked if it was possible to train a neural network to play a game in a similar style to how a human would play; this is my attempt to answer that question.
-I also wanted to experiment with implementing certain subsystems that are common in games, such as an [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system), to understand them more clearly.
+I was asked if it was possible to train a neural network to play a game in a similar style to how a human would play; this is my answer to that question.
+I also wanted to experiment with implementing certain subsystems that are common in games, such as [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system), to understand them more clearly.